Evander Kane's three points push San Jose Sharks past Arizona Coyotes - TSN.ca

 The Coyotes continued to pressure the Sharks in the third period, but Kane slipped behind their defence for a short breakaway and lifted a shot over Kuemper midway through.

-The Coyotes kept pushing, scoring on Keller's shot from just outside the crease and Kessel's goal on a second whack at a rebound.
+The Coyotes kept pushing, scoring on Keller's shot from just outside the crease and Kessel's second whack at a rebound with an extra attacker.

+Arizona missed an opportunity to win its on the 2-on-0 in overtime and failed on two of its three chances in the shootout.

+“We worked hard and kind of created our own luck with our work ethic,” Kessel said.
+“We created some chances and sometimes you get the breaks.”

 UP NEXT